 States like Florida, Texas, and Louisiana might be great in some aspects for homesteading, but they are also very prone to hurricanes and flooding.

-It’s a lot harder to evacuate when you have a homestead, especially when you have animals to care for.
-So really think twice before homesteading in an area prone to disasters.
+It’s much harder to evacuate when you have a homestead, especially with animals to care for.
+So, think twice before homesteading in an area prone to disasters.

 Homeschooling Laws

-If you have children and want to homeschool them on your homestead, then you’ll need to consider those laws too.
-Some of the best states for homeschooling are: Texas, Oklahoma, Missouri, Iowa, Illinois, Indiana, and Michigan.
+If you have children and want to homeschool them on your homestead, you’ll need to consider those laws, too.
+Some of the best states for homeschooling are Texas, Oklahoma, Missouri, Iowa, Illinois, Indiana, and Michigan.

 See a map with homeschooling laws here.